AdobeDocs/analytics.en/help/_includes/traffic-lead-time.md

 ---
 # Required lead time for traffic increases

-## Required lead time for traffic increases

 Adobe requires advance notice for new account setups, traffic spikes and traffic increases.
 Hardware must be allocated in advance to minimize latency and possible adverse impacts to the overall system.

-Allocation of hardware is driven by alerts submitted through the reports & analytics user interface.

 >[!IMPORTANT]
 >